LuanHSL/btcwallet/README.md

 - **Code Organization:** The code has been divided into separate files for better organization, readability, and maintenance.
 - **Environment Configuration:** Implementation of a `.env` file to manage environment variables, allowing easy switching between development and production modes.
-- **Mnemonic Phrase Input:** The user can now enter their own mnemonic phrase to generate the private key and wallet address.
+- **Mnemonic Phrase Confirmation:** The user must now confirm their mnemonic phrase to generate the private key and wallet address.

 ### Installation